echap1/fast-unit/README.md

 ### Getting Required Files

-In order to compile for RoboRIO, you need to copy the contents of `/usr/local/lib` and update the `RIO_ROOT` to reflect where you copied them.
+In order to compile for RoboRIO, you need to copy the contents of `/usr/local/lib` off of your RIO and update the `RIO_ROOT` to reflect where you copied them to.
 This is assuming you have already installed python on your RIO using [RobotPy](https://robotpy.readthedocs.io/en/stable/).

 This is the command I used to accomplish this: